JoseAntonioMora/ScormDemo/README.md

 The way to connect was using a Application.ExternalCall incluided in Unity.
 The language used for Unity Scripting was C# and the Scripts used to comunicate the Scorm with Unity was Javascript.

 #About
-Written by Jose Antonio Mora\n visit my wordpress for more information http://jantoniomora.wordpress.com Contact me: antoniomora@raptorsarts.com.mx
+Written by Jose Antonio Mora.
+Visit my wordpress for more information http://jantoniomora.wordpress.com
+<br>Contact me: antoniomora@raptorsarts.com.mx